 Advocates of collagen supplements say that drinking and eating collagen will have the same effect—they’ll boost the collagen production in your skin and smooth out wrinkles.

 Here’s the catch—collagen is actually a protein, so when you ingest it, your digestive system breaks it up before it ever really reaches your skin.
 Skeptics say that your body is unable to differentiate between protein from a collagen drink and protein from, say, a steak—your body breaks down both the same way.

 But before you toss your supplements, there have been some recent studies that prove collagen supplements have promise.
-For example, this study by the Natural Medicine Journal showed that women who took the dietary supplement Collagen BoosterTM saw significant improvement in their percentage of pores and hyperpigmentation spots after six months.
+For example, a study by the Natural Medicine Journal showed that women who took the dietary supplement Collagen BoosterTM saw significant improvement in their percentage of pores and hyperpigmentation spots after six months.
 Other studies published in Skin Pharmacology and Physiology found that a collagen supplement named Verisol improved skin elasticity and reduced wrinkles around the eyes by 20 percent after just eight weeks.